sritchie73/UKB_NMR_QC_paper/README.md

 # Quality control and removal of technical variation of NMR metabolic biomarker data in ~120,000 UK Biobank participants

-This repository houses code used to identify and remove technical variation form the NMR metabolic biomarker data currently (2021) available in ~120,000 UK Biobank participants.
-For details, please see our preprint, Ritchie S. C. *et al.*, Quality control and removal of technical variation of NMR metabolic biomarker data in ~120,000 UK Biobank participants, **medRxiv** (2021). doi: [10.1101/2021.09.24.21264079](https://www.medrxiv.org/content/10.1101/2021.09.24.21264079v1).
+This repository houses code used to identify and remove technical variation from the NMR metabolic biomarker data currently (2023) available in ~120,000 UK Biobank participants.
+For details, please see Ritchie S. C. *et al.*, Quality control and removal of technical variation of NMR metabolic biomarker data in ~120,000 UK Biobank participants, *Sci Data* **10**, 64 (2021). doi: [10.1038/s41597-023-01949-y](https://www.nature.com/articles/s41597-023-01949-y).

 ## Source code organisation